cnorick/curse-of-strahd-notes/Characters/Doru.md

 	- promise him blood or
 	- threaten to destroy him or
 	- kill him and raise him from the dead
-	- Then , he will recount the events that led to his downfall
+	- Then, he will recount the events that led to his downfall

 ## History/Info
 - He's a vampire spawn sent from [[Strahd Von Zarovich|Strahd]] to torment [[Donavich]]